Second Temple period

 As Second Temple Judaism developed, multiple religious currents emerged and extensive cultural, religious, and political developments occurred.
 The development of the Hebrew Bible canon, the synagogue and Jewish eschatology can be traced back to the Second Temple period.
-According to Jewish tradition, prophecy ceased during the early Second Temple period; this left the Jews without their version of divine guidance when they felt most in need of support and direction.
+According to Jewish tradition, prophecy ceased during the early Second Temple period; this left Jews without their version of divine guidance when they felt most in need of support and direction.
 Under Hellenistic rule, the growing influence of Hellenism in Judaism became a source of dissent for those Jews who clung to their monotheistic faith; this was a major catalyst for the Maccabean revolt.
 In the latter years of the period, Jewish society was deeply polarized along ideological lines, and the sects of the Pharisees, Sadducees, Essenes, Zealots, and early Christianity were formed.
 Important Jewish writings were also composed during the Second Temple period, including portions of the Hebrew Bible, such as the books of Ezra, Nehemiah, Esther and Daniel and writings that are a part of the Apocrypha and the Dead Sea Scrolls.
 Among the major sources for the time period are the writings of Josephus, Philo, the Books of the Maccabees, Greek and Roman writers and later Rabbinic literature.

 The destruction of Jerusalem and the Second Temple in 70 CE is considered one of the most cataclysmic events in Jewish history.
 The loss of mother-city and temple necessitated a reshaping of Jewish culture to ensure its survival.
 Judaism's Temple-based sects disappeared.
 Rabbinic Judaism, centered around communal synagogue worship and Torah study, eventually evolved out of the Pharisaic school and became the mainstream form of the religion.
 During the same era, Christianity gradually separated from Judaism, becoming a predominantly Gentile religion.
 A few decades after the First Jewish-Roman War, the Bar-Kokhba Revolt (132–135 CE) erupted; its brutal suppression by the Romans further dwindled the Jewish population in Judea and enhanced the role of Jewish diaspora.
 During the ensuing Rabbinic period, the Jewish demographic center shifted to Galilee, where the Mishnah was compiled, and later to Babylonia, while smaller Jewish communities persisted across the Mediterranean.